 Hayes Raffle is an award-winning product and interaction designer working to combine the simplicity of traditional object-design with the flexibility of digital systems.
-He is currently a Staff Interaction Designer at Google [X] working on Project Glass.
+He is currently Sr. Staff Interaction Designer at Google working on Cardboard.

-With over a dozen years of professional and academic experience, Hayes' expertise includes industrial design, human-computer interaction, fine art, and cognitive science.
+Hayes' expertise includes user experience, industrial design, human-computer interaction, fine art, and cognitive science.
 He completed his B.A. cum laude in fine art at Yale, and his Ph.D. and M.S. at the MIT Media Lab where he invented new technologies for artistic and musical composition, materials for tangible interpersonal communication and toys for children to learn complex ideas through play.
 Placing high value on both functionality and aesthetics, he specializes in approaching problems with refreshing solutions.
 Full bio.

 We have finally announced Project Glass.
 Check it out!

 I'm giving a talk about modular robotics technologies for learning at CMU West, hosted by the IEEE Robotics and Automation Society.
 This talk is open to the public, so please join us on June 11 at 7 pm.